Corne173/IoT_Energy_Logger/README.md

     - Modify Wifi manager sketch to give the option to specify details about the device
     - Add another cloud function triggered by HTTP, which creates a new registry(if device is in a different location)
     - Adds a new device to the registry(with given name)
     - Creates private and public keys.
-Saves public key to server and sends private key over HTTPS
+Saves public key to server and sends private key over HTTPS to ESP.
+Save private key to EPROM/flash
     - Cloud function:
       - Creates a new bucket for new device
       - Creates new PubSub topic